bloomberg/chromium.bb/native_client_sdk/src/doc/reference/sandbox_internals/arm-32-bit-sandbox.rst

 ARM 32-bit Sandbox
 ==================

-Native Client for ARM is a method for running programs---even malicious ones---safely, on computers that use 32-bit ARM processors.
-It's an extension of earlier work on Native Client for x86 processors.
-This security is provided with a low performance overhead of about 10% over regular ARM code, and as you'll see in this document the sandbox model is beautifully simple, meaning that the trusted codebase is much easier to validate.
+Native Client for ARM is a sandboxing technology for running programs---even malicious ones---safely, on computers that use 32-bit ARM processors.
+The ARM sandbox is an extension of earlier work on Native Client for x86 processors.
+Security is provided with a low performance overhead of about 10% over regular ARM code, and as you'll see in this document the sandbox model is beautifully simple, meaning that the trusted codebase is much easier to validate.

 As an implementation detail, the Native Client 32-bit ARM sandbox is currently used by Portable Native Client to execute code on 32-bit ARM